biancalyonsj/biancalyonsj/README.md

 ## Hey there! 😄

-My name is Bianca and I am a software engineer based in the United States.
+My name is Bianca and I am a Software Engineer based in the United States.

 I'm currently building a modern interactive digital painting app inspired by MS Paint.
 My focus for this project is smooth drawing mechanics and creative user focused design.
 Check out my progress <a href="https://github.com/biancalyonsj/canvas">here</a>!